How to connect a desktop to a L2TP VPN server

 The next important step is to navigate down to the ‘VPN type’ field and select ‘L2TP/IPsec with pre-shared key’ from the menu.

 Now, proceed to fill in all of the other empty fields to finish the setup process.
-All of the necessary information will be provided to you via your confirmation email that you will receive when your dedicated VPN service has been activated, meaning that you have to transfer the information into its corresponding fields.
+All of the necessary information should be provided to you via your VPN provider, meaning that you have to transfer the information into its corresponding fields.
 Remember that ‘Server name or address’ is the IP address provided in the email as ‘Host’.

 The only field that you need to fill in by yourself is ‘Connection name’ and it involves just naming your device’s link to the server.